Skip to main content

 Maharana Pratap: The Sun of Mewar

 Many of you have read my fan fiction as well as historical representations of the life and times of Maharana Pratap Singh of Mewar.
 I provided small details of his life in many articles.
 But never have I ever made a separate historical post on him.
 It is very difficult to put together his life without the help of folklore because historical evidence is scarce.
 This one was requested, and hence here it goes.
 Needless to say, this one is very special.
 This is a blend of history and folklore.
 Leave your love. ❤️ Background and Birth: The year was 1540.
 Mewar was under a cloud of uncertainty.
 Banbir, their ruler for four years now, was a very incompetent ruler who always spent his time in luxury, drinking and dancing with girls.
 The crown prince Udai Singh was rumoured to have been killed by him.
 Chittorgarh was in darkness.
 Around March 1540, Mewar once again saw hope as some trusted generals, along with Kunwar Udai Singh, attacked Chittorgarh, taking Banbir by surprise.
-He was soon ...
+He was soon t...

 The Buddhist Empress of India

 Many historians believe that although Devi was the first wife of Asoka, his Buddhist queen, Asandhimitra, was not the same person.
 However, some also theorise based on Buddhist and Jain stories that they were in fact the same person, and the reason for that is that they don't seem to appear in the timeline together.
 Devi disappears when Asandhimitra arrives at the scene rather abruptly to do her charitable work.
 Hence, I personally believe they were one and the same.
 This story, however, is a retelling of folklore and not history.
 Please do not consider this piece of fiction as history.
 The whole village of Vidisha Nagari was buzzing with activity.
-Every home was being cleaned, and cooking preparations were on.
-The youngest prince of Magadha was coming to a halt the night at their village on his way to Ujjain.
+Every home was being cleaned, and cooking preparations were underway.
+The youngest prince of Magadha was coming to a halt at their village on his way to Ujjain.
 Great unrest was reported at Ujjain, and the youngest prince, as the general of this region, was being sent by the emperor to solve the issue.
-The villagers were scared as th...
+The villagers were scared as the wh...